flour go bad

 Whole-grain flour and other

 This type of flour is not as refined as is the case in regular white.
 Bran and germ are left here during processing, and therefore the fat content is higher.
-Therefore the shelf life may be somewhat shorter, so be sure to inspect the flour well before consumption.
+Therefore the shelf life may be somewhat shorter, so be sure to inspect the whole wheat flour well before consumption.
 The same goes for other types of flour.
 They all have a shelf life of about three months to a maximum of six months.

 Can Flour Go Bad?